daguenther/Z2A/Procedures/Administration.md

 * How much time their kids should be on screens
 * Talking to your kids about pornography
-* Different online communites students become part of
+* Different online communites students become part of (some are better then others)

 # Cyber Bulling